 It is a staple in Cypriot houses, and tomato and cucumber are served on the side with Louvi.

-The spices and seasoning used most commonly in Cypriot cuisine cooking are coriander seeds, lemon, mahlepi (mahlab) – a Middle Eastern spice made from ground cherry pits that taste similar to marzipan.
-Carob syrup is used occasionally as a drizzle on desserts and cheese and in salad marinades.
+The spices and seasoning used most commonly in Cypriot cuisine cooking are coriander seeds, lemon, and mahlepi (mahlab) – a Middle Eastern spice made from ground cherry pits that taste similar to marzipan.

 As for Cypriot soups, Trahana is often added to soups.
 Trahana is made by boiling bulgur in sour milk till cooked and then left to dry.
 Trahana can then be added to any soup.
-This makes it one of my favorite things to bring home from Cyprus as a souvenir.
+This makes it one of my favourite things to bring home from Cyprus as a souvenir.

-DIPS
+CYPRUS DIPS

 Almost all of these dips are served as part of a meze platter and go really well with grilled meat, salads, and pita.
 They go really well when making a pita sandwich.

-This traditional Cypriot dip is made by using either fresh or dry mint and lemon juice in place of vinegar.
 This is what makes it different from Tzatziki.
-These ingredients with lots of garlic olive oil are added to hung/strained yogurt or creamy Greek yogurt to make talatouri.
+These ingredients, with lots of garlic and olive oil, are added to hung/strained yoghurt or creamy Greek yoghurt to make talatouri.
 Seedless cucumbers are grated and then added so are to keep the texture creamy.

-23. TARAMOSALATA
+23. Taramosalata

-24. TIROKAFTERI
+24. TIirokafteri

 This spicy feta cheese dip/spread is made smooth by adding milk to the cheese and then mixing it well.
-Chilies, lemon juice or vinegar, garlic, oregano, and olive oil are also added to this dip, which is also used as a marinade for meats in some regions.
+Chillies, lemon juice or vinegar, garlic, oregano, and olive oil are also added to this dip, which is also used as a marinade for meats in some regions.

-25. HUMMUS
+25. Hummus

 The famous hummus is also served at most places.
-As mentioned previously, chickpeas are a staple here, and the influence of Middle-eastern cuisine here makes it obvious.
+As mentioned previously, chickpeas are a staple here, and the influence of Middle Eastern cuisine here makes it obvious.

 For those who haven’t heard of hummus before, it is a dip that originates from the Levant region and is made by mashing chickpeas with olive oil, garlic, lemon juice, salt, and tahini.

-26. TAHINI
+26. Tahini

 DESSERTS IN CYPRUS

-27. BAKLAVA
+27. Baklava

 Synonymous with the Middle East, Baklava is a traditional pastry made with phyllo (filo) or layers of unleavened dough with chopped nuts and honey in between.
 It is extremely popular in Turkey and parts of Cyprus.

-28. LOUKOUMI
+28. Louloumi

-For anyone who has ever had Turkish delights, Loukoumi should taste no different.
 Made from starch of gel and sugar, these chewy treats dusted with powdered sugar (to avoid sticking to each other) come in various flavors (my favorite being rose) and are available almost everywhere in Cyprus.
-Traditional flavors have no chopped nuts or dates added to the cubes.
+Traditional flavours have no chopped nuts or dates added to the cubes.

-29. KOULOURAKIA
+29. Koulourakia

-Kolourakia are pastries that are hand-shaped, usually in the form of twisted wreaths, figure eights, horseshoes, or circles.
 They are butter-based and may sometimes have sesame seeds sprinkled over them.
 They taste great with tea and can usually be found during Easter time.

 These candied preserved fruits or vegetables are extremely sweet and are usually served to guests on a small spoon with a glass of water.
-Glyka, often known as ‘spoon sweets,’ are flavored with cinnamon, vanilla, and sometimes geranium.
+Glyka, often known as ‘spoon sweets,’ are flavoured with cinnamon, vanilla, and sometimes geranium.

 Figs, cherries, citrus peels, watermelon rind, and nuts are some of the commonly used items, and the process of making Glyka is similar to marmalade.
 It’s another great souvenir to take back home or as a gift!

-31. PASTELLI
+31. Pastelli

 To this day, the village of Anogyra in Limassol still continues to make homemade Carob syrup and pastelli in the traditional way.